 - A chew toy: Rubber bones like Nylabone Flavored Bone or Kong Puppy Goodie Bone are also another source of stimulation.
 Chewing keeps your Boston Terrier’s jaws strong and his teeth clean.
 Plus, it also combats boredom and can relieve mild anxiety or frustration.

 Insider Tip: For a more effective way to feed your Boston Terrien when home alone, you can fill dispenser toys up with dog kibble, treats, frozen blueberries, or a homemade meal.
 This is especially useful if your dog seems to lose their appetite during these periods.

 #3 – Don’t Make a Big Deal Out Of It

 It might be difficult for you not to overdo your goodbyes and refrain yourself from using that baby voice to tell your pooch how much you are going to miss him.

 However, this behaviour is counterproductive as it can lead your Boston Bull Terrier to develop anxiety and stress.
 Instead, exit quietly after leaving your dog content with a toy on his safe zone.

 Since anxiety is a major concern for many dog parents…

 Read also: Boston Terrier Separation Anxiety – 16 Things that Help and Boston Terrier Fears and Anxiety – Triggers and Remedies blog posts.

-#4 – Go Tech and Install Cameras to Monitor Your Dog
+#4 – Install a Camera to Monitor Your Dog

-Also, you can play some relaxing music designed for dogs (Amazon link) that are found to soothe anxiety in our canine friends or alternatively, a white noise machine (Amazon link) which is also soothing.
+- Leave the radio on and choose a non-stop classical music channel; it’s been known that dogs find it relaxing.
+Also, you can play some relaxing music designed for dogs that are found to soothe anxiety in our canine friends.

 #6 – Come Back Home For Breaks